samuelcolvin/nginx-pages/README.md

 In theory a machine image could be taken at this point and reused on different servers, but I haven't got round to that yet.

+Note: nginx-pages doesn't work with scaleway's "C1" ARM based bare metal servers as their hardware doesn't support ipv6 which nginx expects, see [this](https://github.com/scaleway/kernel-tools/issues/150) issue.

 ### Setup

 You now need to setup scp and nginx, to setup scp: